bixb922/freezefs/README.md

 ```
 python -m freezefs.py  myfolder frozen_myfolder.py --target=/myfolder --on-import=mount
 ```
-The frozen_myfolder.py will now contain all the files and folders, together with the code to mount this as a readonly file system.
+The frozen_myfolder.py will now contain all the files and folders, together with the code to mount this as a read only file system.
 To mount on the microcontroller, add this line to _boot.py, boot.py or main.py:
 ```
 import frozen_myfolder
 ```